top of page

 Diplomacy and Strategy for a New Era

 Israel is entering a period of profound strategic change.
-Its security environment now reflects a convergence of immediate threats and wider geopolitical disruption, challenging established assumptions about power, alliances, and international order.
-This reality requires renewed strategic thinking and a reassessment of diplomacy as a core instrument of national power.
+Its environment reflects a convergence of immediate threats and opportunities, against the backdrop of wider geopolitical disruption, challenging established assumptions about power, alliances, and international order.

 Intensified competition among major powers, growing strain on international institutions, and a more fragmented global economy increasingly shape the diplomatic space in which Israel operates.
 Foreign policy is conducted in a permanently contested information environment, where influence operations, disinformation, and coordinated manipulation are persistent features.